samsledje/philharmonic/README.md

 ### Setting up the config

 The `config.yml` file is where you will specify the parameters for PHILHARMONIC.
 We provide a [sample config](config.yml) in this repository with recommended parameters.
 You will need to specify the paths to your protein sequences.
 You can find an explanation for all parameters [below](#detailed-configuration).
 If you want to use an LLM to automatically name your clusters, make sure you have set the `OPENAI_API_KEY` environment variable with your API key, or set `llm.model` in the config to an open source LLM (see [llm](https://llm.datasette.io/en/stable/) package docs).
-If you use a different configuration file name or location, you can specify it with the `--configfile` flag when running Snakemake.

 ```yaml
 # User Specified